What is a Health Reimbursement Arrangement (HRA)?

 Is my family eligible to enroll in an HRA?

-It depends on the plan design.
-Frequently an HRA is offered is a reimbursement account to cover healthcare expenses incurred by you or your family members covered under the employer's insurance plan.
+It depends.
+Typically, an HRA is offered is a reimbursement account to cover health care expenses incurred by your or yoru family members covered under the employer's insurance plan.
 Check with your employer's benefit department for more details.

 How do I contribute money to my HRA?

-That's the best part of an HRA - you don't need to contribute any money to your HRA as the funds are provided by your employer to offset certain out-of-pocket healthcare expenses.
+That's the best part of an HRA - you don't need to contribute any money to your HRA as the funds are provided by your employer to offset your out-of-pocket health care expenses.

 What happens if I don’t use all the money in my HRA?

-Here's how HRA fund rollover typically works: at the end of the plan year, you will have a certain amount of time ("run-out period") to submit claims for services incurred during the prior year.
-At the end of the run-out period, or at a date set by your employer, all or a portion of your remaining funds may rollover to the next plan year or to a carryover account.
+Here's who HRA fund rollover typically works: At the end of the plan year, you will have a certain amount of time ("run-out period") to submit claims for services incurred during the prior year.
+At the end of the run-out period or at a date set by your employer, all or a portion of your remaining funds mayrollover to the next plan year or to a carryover account.
 Your employer may set the following rules:

 1) A Percentage of remaining funds may rollover, such as 50%.
 So, if you have $512 on the fund rollover date, you can rollover $256.